Light Mechs

 JENNER

-35 tons
+Weight: 35 tons

 An excellent light mech, the Jenner design focuses on its strong points where it counts.
 Fast and agile, so the enemy can’t catch it, and with enough of a punch to make enemy light mechs think twice before giving chase.
 It has to be said that the Jenner looks weird at first glance and does not look like any other light mech around.
 This can be attributed to its weird squat body, cockpit that hangs over the front, and humanoid leg design, where reverse joint legs would be present on most other light mechs with similar features.